cjb900/Update-SCrawler-Tools/README.md

 # SCrawler Tools Update Script

-This script automatically finds SCrawler installations anywhere on your computer and updates both **yt-dlp** (YouTube downloader) and **gallery-dl** (gallery downloader) to their latest versions.
-It offers an interactive menu to choose which tool to update.
+This script updates both **yt-dlp** (YouTube downloader) and **gallery-dl** (gallery downloader) in your SCrawler installation.
+It must be run from within the SCrawler directory where `SCrawler.exe` is located.

 ## 🌟 Key Features

 - **Dual Tool Support**: Updates both yt-dlp and gallery-dl from their official GitHub releases
 - **Interactive Menu**: Choose which tool to update or update both at once
+- **Local Operation**: Works from within the SCrawler directory
-- **Universal Search**: Finds SCrawler installations regardless of directory name or location
+- **Auto-Detection**: Finds Environment folder automatically when run from SCrawler directory
-- **Smart Detection**: Identifies SCrawler by looking for `SCrawler.exe` and `Environment` folder
-- **Wide Coverage**: Searches Downloads, Desktop, Documents, Program Files, and all drive roots
-- **Zero Configuration**: Works out-of-the-box without manual path specification
-- **Safe Updates**: Creates automatic backups before updating
+- **Versioned Backups**: Creates timestamped backups before updating
+- **Safe Updates**: Validates downloads before replacing executables

 ## Files Included